malthee/StoreNews.App/README.md

 - [ ] Load more news when scrolling down in the store view
 - [ ] Secure (HTTPS) communication with backend

+## Disclaimers
+* This is just a technical demonstration not a REAL PRODUCT.
+All images used belong to their respective copyright holders.
+If you are the owner if one of the used images and you do not agree with the usage please contact me.